 Many minor projects like updating signage may occur quickly; other projects like long-distance, new trail construction will go through a formal environmental planning and approval process as well as Tahoe Donner’s budget evaluation and prioritization.

 Where can I find more information?

-    The existing Trail and Open Space Master Plan, associated land management documents and ongoing details can be found here.
+The 2013 Trail and Open Space Master Plan, associated land management documents and ongoing details can be found here.

 How do I get involved or provide feedback?